 XMLTYPE data type

-Convert XMLTYPE to JSON.
+Convert XMLTYPE to JSON or TEST.

 If functions specified in CREATE INDEX statements are not supported by GaussDB, an error is reported during index creation.